What is a Site Waste Management Plan

 What is the Purpose of a SWMP?

 The idea is that when a project is planned there shall be detailed thought given to applying the waste heirarchy:

 - Avoid waste - in building this could be achieved by carrying out a renovation rather than a complete demolition and rebuild.

 - Minimise waste - avoid creating the waste (such as crush and recycle concrete on site and use it as an aggregate in the concrete for the new buidling on the site).
 That way no waste is created, and the aim of minimising waste is met.

 - Recycle - that is find another use for materials (for example collect materials such as glass and return them to a central processing point where the glass may be melted and used to make new bottles).

-Who are SITE WASTE Management Plans (SWMPs) likely to affect:- anyone who is planning a construction project costing more than £300,000, and in many cases considerably less any construction project clients or architects that:
+Who will find SITE WASTE Management Plans (SWMPs) useful:- anyone who is planning a construction project costing more than £300,000, and in many cases considerably less any construction project clients or architects that: